juhp/koji-tool/README.md

   -l,--list                List builds
   -L,--latest              Latest build
-  -N,--no-reinstall        Do not reinstall existing NVRs -a,--all                 all subpackages
+  -N,--no-reinstall        Do not reinstall existing NVRs -b,--prefix SUBPKGPREFIX Prefix to use for subpackages [default: base package] -a,--all                 all subpackages
   -A,--ask                 ask for each subpackge [default if not installed] -p,--package SUBPKG      Subpackage (glob) to install